MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 ## Federated identity

-Federated identity, also known as single sign-on (SSO), allows users to sign in with credentials they already use elsewhere.
+Federated identity, also known as *single sign-on (SSO)*, allows users to sign in with credentials they already use elsewhere.
 You enable federated identity by establishing a trust relationship between your application identity provider and the customer's existing identity provider.
 Federated identity is a common requirement for SaaS solutions, especially in B2B, because customers prefer their employees to use corporate credentials.
 It offers several benefits for B2B solutions, such as centralized identity management and automatic lifecycle management.
 In B2C SaaS products, integrating with social identity providers is common to allow users to sign in with existing credentials.

 Although implementing federated identity is initially simple, it becomes more complex as the number of supported identity providers increases.
 Careful planning is essential, especially if each customer uses a unique identity provider.
-Even with if they use the same identity provider, unique trust relationships are often required for each customer because of specific configuration details.
+Even if they use the same identity provider, unique trust relationships are often required for each customer because of specific configuration details.

 This image shows the relationship between your application, your application identity provider, and the downstream identity providers that you might choose to implement by using identity federation.